-First aid kits, clearly marked, will be provided in the First Aid Room and other readily accessible locations and be made known to all staff, learners, children and young people.
+First aid kits, clearly marked, will be provided in the First Aid Room and other readily accessible locations and be made known to all staff and Students.

 Additional first aid boxes will be provided on sports fields and for offsite visits.